chrisbradleyy/LeDataSciFi.github.io/README.md

 <b> (2) our data science "stack" </b>

 - Python: Loaded via Anaconda, and coding in Jupyter (and Spyder when it suits the task)
-- Github: Sharing and storing code, data, and reports + collaboration.
+- Github: Sharing and storing code, data, and reports + collaboration
 - Git: Version control system.
-"Like" Google Docs or "track changes" in Microsoft word, but built for software projects that teams work on.
+Can think of it like Google Docs or "track changes" in Microsoft Word, but built for software projects that teams work on.

-<b> (3) data cleaning and organization  </b>
+<b> (3) data: cleaning, exploring, visualizing and organizing  </b>

-- some data will be given to you and well organized.
+- some data will be given to you and well organized
-- but much of the data that will be given to you will be poorly organized.
+- but much of the data that will be given to you will be poorly organized
+- so we need to know how to explore it (both to clean it and learn from it)
+- tables will help you understand data, but visuals are usually better
 - we are going to learn good dataset habits

 <b> (4) web crawling and data scraping </b>